iGitScor/igitscor.github.io/_posts/2016-05-06-user-experience-workshop.md

 For example an e-commerce website selling beauty products should have hedonic qualities and a checkout should have pragmatic qualities.
 It is a good objective indicator of success for a Scrum project.

-Everybody played the game and answered approx 30 questions.
+Everybody played the game and answered approximately 30 questions.
 Example :

 `Simple | o | X | o | o | o | o | o | Complicated`